awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-subnet.md

 ### Subnet<a name="aws-resource-ec2-subnet--examples--Subnet"></a>

 The following example uses the VPC ID from a VPC named myVPC that was declared elsewhere in the same template\.
+For an example with IPv6 enabled, see [Creating an IPv6 enabled VPC](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-cidr.html#intrinsic-function-reference-cidr-example2)\.

 #### JSON<a name="aws-resource-ec2-subnet--examples--Subnet--json"></a>